Facebook Pixel Student Financial Assistance | Western Kentucky University

 Students pursuing a Bachelor’s Degree must complete graduation requirements by the time they have reached 180 attempted hours.

-Students pursuing any graduate degree (Master’s or Doctoral) must complete graduation requirements by the time they have reached 150% of their program’s published length (this will vary based on every program; please refer to GRADUATE/DOCTORAL PROGRAM CHART for information about your specific program and to check its published length).
+Students pursuing any graduate degree (Master’s or Doctoral) must complete graduation requirements by the time they have reached 150% of their program’s published length (this will vary based on every program; please refer to GRADUATE/DOCTORAL PROGRAM CHARTto check the published length of your specific program.)

 Students ONLY pursuing an Undergraduate or Graduate Certificate Program are eligible to receive federal financial aid for a maximum of one academic year (please refer to CERTIFICATE CHART to access a list of financial aid approvable certificate programs).

-All attempted hours for which the student demonstrates enrollment after the 100% drop/add period are counted, including transfer credits, credit hours earned towards a prior degree completion, credit hours earned while dually enrolled in two separate programs concurrently, and those credit hours earned for a changed major, regardless if Title IV aid was received for those hours.
+All attempted hours for which the student demonstrates enrollment after the 100% drop/add period are counted, including transfer credits, credit hours earned towards a prior degree completion, credit hours earned while concurrently enrolled in two separate programs, and those credit hours earned for a changed major, regardless if Title IV aid was received for those hours.

 The following chart displays additional information about Maximum Time Frame: